 - Please = Prosím (Pro-seem)

 VISIT DURING CHRISTMASTIME!
 Visiting Prague during the holiday season is one of the best times.
 If you can handle the bitterly cold weather, you’ll be rewarded with Christmas markets, festive decorations, and a bustling, cheerful atmosphere throughout the city.
-Read about our experience at the Old Town Square Christmas Market here!
+Read about my experience at the Old Town Square Christmas Market here!

 LOOK BOTH WAYS!
 Don’t wander around aimlessly.
 Prague drivers are ruthless and can’t be bothered with tourists crossing the streets, so always look both ways before crossing.